-The committee was not able to visit the University of Cyprus due to the Covid19 pandemic.
+The committee was not able to visit UCLAN Cyprus due to the Covid19 pandemic.
 For this reason the evaluation was carried out remotely on Zoom.

-Committee members were provided with all the documentation before the meeting, along with a link to an online class.
+Committee members were provided with all the detailed documentation before the meeting, along with links to a small number of asynchronous classes.
 The Chair asked the committee members to compile a list of questions before the remote visit to ask the various groups.
 The committee met before the evaluation visit and discussed the procedure for the day.
 George Aletraris from CYQAA outlined the procedure for the visit.

-Throughout the day on 19 April 2021, the committee met with UCY's senior management team, the departmental/faculty management team, teachers in the Department of English Studies, administrators and students.
+Throughout the day on 21 April 2021 the committee met with UCLAN Cyprus's senior management team, the departmental/faculty management team, teachers on the BA in English Language Studies, administrators and students.

 The committee was not able to visit the learning, teaching, and accommodation facilities.
-However, a PowerPoint tour was provided, which gave a good idea of the quality of the facilities.
+However, a video-based tour was provided, which gave a good idea of the quality of the facilities.